Rye Photographers S-Z

 In 1876, Edwin Henry Whiteman married Annie Wilkinson (born c1857 Woodchurch, Kent ). [ Marriage registered in Hastings during the 4th Quarter of 1876 ].
 In the early years of their marriage, Edwin and Annie Whiteman produced two daughters - Grace Annie (born 1876, Hastings) and Lily (born 1879, Hastings).
 At the time of the 1881 census, Edwin Henry Whiteman was living with his wife and two young daughters at 7 Carlton Terrace in Egremont Place, Hastings.
 In the 1881 census return, Edwin Henry Whiteman is described as a "Photographer", aged 24.

 By 1887, Edwin Henry Whiteman, Mrs Jane Whiteman's eldest son, had become the proprietor of his mother's studio at 52 High Street, Hastings.
 By this date, Edwin had fathered two more daughters - Gladys May (born 1884, Hastings) and Edith (born 1887, Hastings).
+By 1890, Edwin H. Whiteman had sold the studio at 52 High Street, Hastings, and, with his wife and four daughters, moved to the small historic town of Rye, 9 miles north-east of Hastings .

-Edwin Henry Whiteman in Rye
+Edwin Henry Whiteman - Photographer in Rye

 [ABOVE] A view of Landgate, Rye, photographed around 1905.
 Edwin Whiteman's first photographic studio in Rye was located in the area around the Landgate, one of four fortified gateways built in the town walls in 1329.
 This view, looking northwards through the archway, shows the old town forge on the right.
 Whiteman's studio was probably located in the parade of shops situated south of the Landgate, part of which can be glimpsed through the archway of the Landgate.

-By 1894, Edwin Whiteman had opened a new studio in Cinque Ports Street, Rye.
-Edwin Whiteman worked as a photographer in Cinque Ports Street until around 1913.
+Edwin Henry Whiteman worked as a photographer in Cinque Ports Street until around 1913.
 The following year, Edwin Henry Whiteman moved his studio to Winchelsea Road, Rye, where he worked as a photographer until his death in 1917.
+Edwin Henry Whiteman died in Rye on 6th February 1917 at the age of 59.
+The cause of death was given as "cirrhosis of the liver".

 [ABOVE] The reverse of a carte-de-visite portrait showing the trade plate of E. Whiteman, Photographer, 52 High Street, Hastings (c1885).
 As the eldest son of Mrs Jane Whiteman, the proprietor of the Whiteman studio, Edwin Henry Whiteman was the chief photographer at 52 High Street until his departure around 1890.